Build Pittsburgh 2025 Keynote

 The future of energy in architecture is increasingly defined by sustainable, high-performance building solutions.
 The Rachel Carson Ecovillage at Providence Heights is a community development consisting of 16 buildings containing 35 private units and 1 Common House with an ethos of cooperation and community at its core.
 The buildings are situated to connect the private residences to nature and connect with each other.
 This development integrates Passive House principle to achieve ultra-low energy demand while ensuring superior indoor comfort.
 Offsite fabrication was selected to enhance precision, reduce material waste, and accelerate construction timelines; as the built environment shifts toward net-zero and renewable energy integration, offsite Passive House communities offer a resilient, future-ready solution that minimizes carbon footprints and operational energy use.
 Learn how by merging cutting-edge prefabrication techniques with energy-efficient design, these developments pave the way for a more sustainable, adaptive, and energy-independent architectural future.

-Presenters: Andrew Forney (EvolveEA); Stefani Danes (CMU); Craig Stevenson (AUROS Group)
+Presenters: Stefani Danes (Rachel Carson Ecovillage Project Manager); Andrew Forney (EvolveEA); Ben Ledewitz (Fourth River); Craig Stevenson (AUROS Group)

 The AIA Pittsburgh Chapter’s Equity, Diversity and Inclusion Community will host a workshop on the benefits of growing your architecture practices’ emerging professionals, featuring insightful presentations and discussions on their practices’ EPIC journeys, and the invaluable role of mentorship, hands-on experience, and how this benefits a Firms growth and leadership.